1

 Election FAQs

 Mail ballot elections are an alternative to polling place voting.
-Prior to each election, a ballot is automatically mailed to all Gilpin County voters at the mailing address on record in the Statewide Voter Registration System.
-The ballot is then returned to the county Elections Office.
+Prior to each election, a ballot is automatically mailed to all active Gilpin County voters at the mailing address on record in the Statewide Voter Registration System.
+The ballot is then returned via mail, drop box, or in-person to the County Elections Office.

-In addition, mail ballot elections have shown to be more cost effective than polling place elections, and have also shown to increase overall voter turnout especially in odd-year elections.
+Mail ballot elections are more cost effective than polling place elections, they create an effective paper trail, and increase overall voter turnout.

 I am not registered to vote.
 How can I do that?